leandromonaco/Documentation/coding-exercise.md

 See your natural approach to coding, finding solutions, and collaborating with other engineers.

+# Pre-Requisites

+1. Test the [API Authentication](#api-authentication).
+2. Run the [Code](#code) with your favorite IDE.

 # Process

-1. Test the [API Authentication](#api-authentication).
+1. Refactor the code following SOLID principles.
-2. Compile the [Code](#code) with your favorite IDE.
+2. Test the code.
-3. Get a list of branches, commits and pull requests.
-4. Point out specific aspects, errors, or concerns.
-5. Suggest and implement improvements.
+3. Make the code production-ready.
+4. Integrate with the GitHub REST API to retrieve Pull Requests.

 # Code